-If you missed our first World Diabetes Day 2014 post early today, be sure to check out that story about creating a Diabetes Nation (for real!).
-Now, we're happy to share a second story for this special Blue Friday Nov.
-14 -- one of a charitable alliance working to raise awareness about insulin access across the globe.
-It's something sorely in need of attention, as evidenced by some great initiatives like the International Diabetes Federation's Life for a Child program, Marjorie's Fund, Sucre Blue, the 100 Campaign, Insulin for Life, and so on.
+With this being World Diabetes Day once again, we’re thrilled to share a story about a young charitable alliance working to raise awareness about insulin access across the globe.
+It’s something sorely in need of attention, as evidenced by some great initiatives like the International Diabetes Federation’s Life for a Child program, Marjorie’s Fund, Sucre Blue, the 100 Campaign, Insulin for Life, and so on.

 It is a World Diabetes Day awareness-raising campaign to call attention to the fact that the lack of access to insulin in many regions around the world is a HUGE problem.
 The goal is to stir as much conversation as possible about “putting the WORLD back in World Diabetes Day” to focus on the challenges of diabetes worldwide and what we can all do as a community to create solutions.